backspace/slack-statsbot/README.md

 This is a [Slack](https://slack.com) bot that monitors and reports on who is speaking in channels.
 It is an experiment by users of the [LGBTQ in Technology Slack](http://lgbtq.technology/).
 [But why?](#but-why)

-It is alpha-quality as we work out what we need.
+It is beta-quality as we work out what we need.
 For now, it monitors any channel it’s a member of and reports on who has been speaking by whether or not they are men.

 To tell the bot you are a man, you send a direct message saying `I am a man`, or `I’m not a man` otherwise.
 You can say `I am a person of colour` or `I am white`.
 You can check what information has been recorded by saying `info`.
 This interface is brittle but functional for now.